kiranshila/Bljog/posts/this-blog-is-written-in-clojure.md

 If you take a look at the Emacs subreddit, people are recently flocking to the editor just to use one of its killer apps, Org mode.
 I talked about it in my previous Emacs blog post, but org is a pretty incredible piece of software.

 Org is my writing tool, my markup language, my jupyter notebook, my todos, and most recently, my note-taking app with [org-roam](https:https://org-roam.readthedocs.io/en/master/).
 If I am writing a blog post on programming, it makes **so** much more sense to have the blog actually execute the code and inline the results.
-What about \\(\LaTeX\\)?
-Wouldn't it be nice to have my post solve some symbolic code and inline the tex results?
+What about $`\LaTeX`$?Wouldn't it be nice to have my post solve some symbolic code and inline the tex results?
 That just isn't really achievable with WordPress.

 So, I had a plan.